Provably Faster Gradient Descent via Long Steps: Introduction

 Establishing this requires a proof technique capable of analyzing the overall effect of many iterations at once rather than the typical (naive) one-iteration inductions used in most first-order method analyses.
 Our proofs are based on the Performance Estimation Problem (PEP) ideas of~\cite{drori2012PerformanceOF,taylor2017interpolation,taylor2017smooth}, which cast computing/bounding the worst-case problem instance of a given algorithm as a Semidefinite Program (SDP).
 We show that the existence of a feasible solution to a related SDP proves a descent guarantee after applying a corresponding pattern of nonconstant stepsizes, from which faster convergence guarantees follow.
-Our technique is very similar to that first proposed by Altschuler~\cite[Chapter 8]{altschuler2018greed}\footnote{The author was regretfully unaware of this Master's thesis and did not cite it in this work's first online posting.} which established repeating stepsize patterns of length two or three with faster contractions towards the minimizer for smooth, strongly convex minimization.
+Our technique is very similar to that first proposed by Altschuler's Master's thesis~\cite[Chapter 8]{altschuler2018greed} which established repeating stepsize patterns of length two or three with faster contractions towards the minimizer for smooth, strongly convex minimization.
 Most existing PEP literature uses computer-solves to guide the search for tighter convergence proofs~\cite{Klerk2016OnTW,taylor2017smooth,taylor2018Lyapunov,Dragomir2019OptimalCA,Taylor2019StochasticFM,Lieder2020OnTC,Ryu2020tightSplittingContraction,Gu2020tightPPM,Barre2020PrincipledAA,gupta2023branch} and inform the development of new, provably faster algorithms~\cite{Kim2016optimal,Drori2018EfficientFM,Kim2021gradient,Kim2021AccelPPM,taylor2022optimal}.
 Here computer outputs are directly used to constitute the proof, but are large (up to tens of thousands of rational numbers) and so may provide less guidance or intuition.

 We consider gradient descent with a sequence of (normalized) stepsizes $h = (h_0,h_1,h_2,\dots)$ applied to minimize a convex function $f \colon \mathbb{R}^n\rightarrow \mathbb{R}$ with $L$-Lipschitz gradient by iterating